n-3-0/nasturtium/README.md

     } catch(ex) {
         return null;
     }
-}, false, false); // lazy evaluate AND do not resolve promises
+}, false, false); // lazy evaluate AND do not resolve promises (default)
 ```

 #### Deferred Computed Values

+**⚠️ Warning ⚠️**: Because of how Nasturtium works under the hood, promise and deferred computed states can introduce off-target subscriptions.
+I don't recommend using these, but they have been built out in case you really need it.

 If you provide a second parameter to the memoizer, it will turn into a deferred computed value.